Einhorn-Farm/.github/profile/README.md

 > *Where magical code roams free*

-Welcome to **Einhorn Farm** — a cozy open-source organization where cloud-native tools graze, Kubernetes experiments run wild, and every commit sparks a little magic.
+Welcome to **Einhorn Farm** — a cozy space where cloud-native tools graze, Kubernetes experiments run wild, and every commit sparks a little magic.

 ---